tnkr-repos/html-css-js/layouts.md

         initially before `flex-grow: 1`)
             - If this is applied to an individual flex item, then

-- Flexbox always starts by calculating the content size for each flex item.
-This is intrinsically set to `width: max-content` for each flex item (provided the items don't have a width explicity set for them using `width` or `flex-basis` - if so then the specified width will be the width of the flex item)
 - Then it arranges the items in a row, or in a column depending upon the value of `flex-direction` property
 - Now it will start looking if the elements overflow the flex container along